 The composer Alan Hovhanness wrote a piece about whales and included the whales themselves in the piece.
-Are they members of the orchestra (via a recording–They were not actually at the concert.
-Imagine that!)
-Was their “songs” part of the piece or just added to
+Are they members of the orchestra (via a recording—they were not actually at the concert; imagine that!)?
+Were their “songs” part of the piece or just added to it?

 Let’s think about animal sounds and what makes something to count as music.
 Would we change our list of criteria now?

 - Do you have to know that you are making music for it to be music?

 - Can any sound be music?